WithoutHaste/BergeOutlineEditor/README.md

 When inside a section (textbox):
 - Shift+Enter will insert a new section sibling after the current one.
 - Shift+Down will move focus to the next section downward
+- Shift+Up will move focus to the previous section upward
+  - built-in Shift+Tab also works

 ## Architecture